 Create your first Playlist by adding a name in Playlist Name textbox.

-Choose a colour and then click red “ADD” button to create the Playlist.
+Choose a color and then click red “ADD” button to create the Playlist.

 Once you’ve created your Playlist, click on the Playlist name to add media to your newly created Playlist.